ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

    * *registerFile*

-The *putAndRegister* and *reTransfer* operations are only used in LHCb online environment, while all the others are of general use nad can be executed for any DIRAC user.
+The *putAndRegister* and *reTransfer* operations are only used in LHCb online environment, while all the others are of general use and can be executed for any DIRAC user.

 Design